-"Virtual visitation," as the term implies, is a form of child visitation that requires the use of technology to keep in contact with a child.
-This type of visitation may include email, video conferencing, video mail, and instant messaging, but typically is detailed as part of a parenting plan agreement.
+"Virtual visitation" is a form of child visitation that requires the use of technology to communicate over long distances.
+Virtual visitation is usually detailed as part of a parenting plan agreement.
 It could also be included in the child custody order or visitation order.

-Virtual visitation laws are meant to supplement, not replace, traditional in-person parent-time.
+Virtual visitation laws supplement, but do not replace traditional, face-to-face parent time.
 These laws generally require each parent to:

 - Allow uncensored communication with the child.

 There are both benefits and drawbacks to such arrangements.
-Because of the growing number of divorced parents sharing custody of their children, virtual visitation provides potentially far-reaching benefits to enrich the parent-child relationship.
-Not only can parents become more involved in their children's lives, despite the distance, parents and children may arguably become better people.
+Access to virtual visitation provides some far-reaching benefits to enrich the parent-child relationship.
+Parents can be more involved in their child's lives, even from afar.

-- Helping with homework or a special project;
+- Help with homework or a special project

-- Seeing subtle facial expressions of a parent or child, such as a smile or frown, and the child can see the parent's expressions
+- See subtle facial expressions of their child, such as a smile or frown, and the child can see the parent's expressions

-- See a child show them a missing tooth, an award, or other special accomplishment;
+- See a child show them a missing tooth, an award, or other special accomplishments

-- Connecting on social media sites as a way to talk about day-to-day occurrences; and possibly,
+- Connect on social media sites as a way to talk about day-to-day occurrences

-- Witnessing sporting events, piano recitals, and other events live as they are happening.
+- Witness sporting events and other events as they are happening in real-time

 Questions About Virtual Visitation?
 Talk to an Attorney

 Visitation rights fall under the umbrella of family law.
 A family law attorney can help you understand your visitation and custody rights.
 Virtual visitation, while not always ideal, can be the next best thing to maintain contact with your child.